Archmonger/ServeStatic/README.md

 None of this is rocket science, but it's fiddly and annoying and `ServeStatic` takes care of all it for you.

 <!--desc-end-->

----

-_This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for continued maintenance and feature updates._